-- INI1 is examined in two parts INL1a and INL1b.
-INL1a examines ILO1, and INL1b examines ILO4.
-The grade for INL1 is determined by the grade on INL1b, provided you get an E on INL1a. - INL1a is composed of (add number) exercises.
+- INI1 is examined in two parts basic and advanced.
+Basic part examines ILO1, and advanced part examines ILO4.
+The grade for INL1 is determined by the grade on advanced part, provided you get an E on basic part. - Basic part is composed of several exercises.
 Each exercise is graded with either E or F, according to the grading criteria for ILO1.
-To get an E on INL1a you need an E on each exercise.
-If you get an F on one or more exercise, you will have a second chance to hand in INL1a.
-If you are late for the first submission, you only get the second chance to submit (see schedule below). - INL1b is composed of 4 exercises.
+To get an E on basic part you need an E on each exercise. - Advanced part is composed of 4 exercises.
 Each exercise is graded with 0, 1, 2 or 3 points, according to the grading criteria for ILO4 (E=1, C=2, A=3).
-To get an E (or better) on INL1b you need a 1 (or better) on each exercise.
-If you get a 0 on one or more exercise, you will have a second chance to hand in INL1b.
-If you are late for the first submission, you only get the second chance to submit (see schedule below). - The following table shows how the grade on INL1b is determined provided you have at least one point on each exercise.
+To get an E (or better) on advanced part you need a 1 (or better) on each exercise.
+If you get a 0 on one or more exercise, you will have a second chance to hand in advanced part.
+If you are late for the first submission, you only get the second chance to submit (see schedule below). - The following table shows how the grade on advanced part is determined provided you have at least one point on each exercise.

 Points Grade

-4-5 E
+4-5 Е

 6 D

 7-8 С

 9-10 В

 11-12 A